 Jamaal Charles: Great Vision Is Anticipating And Attacking At Breakneck Tempos

 If LeSean McCoy is an artist on the field then so is Jamaal Charles.
 This run against Oklahoma is an example why I saw a prospect who could do it all when he emphasized efficiency over boredom-inspired daring.
-It features three cuts, each smaller movements in succession that are so well-timed that Charles creates an 80-yard touchdown from a play that easily could ended with a four-yard gain.
+It features three cuts, each smaller movements in succession that are so well-timed that Charles creates an 80-yard touchdown from a play that easily could have ended with a four-yard gain.

-Charles stretches the play to the right, cuts back to the middle behind good blocking, and makes a second dip away from the linebacker to generate a solid gain, but he still maintains the wherewithal to spin off the backside pursuit and turn this into a transcendent gain.
+Charles stretches the play to the right, cuts back to the middle behind good blocking, and makes the second dip away from the linebacker to generate a solid gain, but he still maintains the wherewithal to spin off the backside pursuit and turn this into a transcendent gain.

 Charles makes this all look easier than it is.
 He’s so decisive in his movements at the right time and it includes how he attacks the backside defender to set up his spin move.
 Note how he dips his left shoulder into the defender before he completes the spin.

-Charles has the advantage with this interaction because he made first contact and put the defender on his heels.
+Charles has the advantage with this interaction because he made the first contact and put the defender on his heels.
 Now Charles can use his free hand to push off the defender while he spins into the open field.
 It’s these small details that are all set up by an attacking mentality.
 But you can’t be the first to strike unless you’re the first to see the opportunity to attack.

 The fact that Charles attacks his opponent after two cutbacks in succession is also a great example of a player who processes information fast and doesn’t get overwhelmed by heavy traffic.
 He didn’t freeze; he was fully aware of where he was and what to do.

 This is a man in control of his instrument at a breakneck tempo.
-Marshawn Lynch lacks Charles’ breakaway speed and some of Charles’ high end agility, but he’s always attacking and anticipating defenders.
+Marshawn Lynch lacks Charles’ breakaway speed and some of Charles’ high-end agility, but he’s always attacking and anticipating defenders.

 Hesitation vs. Decisiveness

 Bibbs saw this same blitz in the first quarter.
-Quality NFL runners do a more consistent job of anticipating bltizes they saw earlier in a game — especially when the linebackers’ pre-snap movements were there to diagnose.
+Quality NFL runners do a more consistent job of anticipating blitzes they saw earlier in a game — especially when the linebackers’ pre-snap movements were there to diagnose.

 The more troubling aspect of Bibbs’ performance on this play is his hesitation when the linebacker earns the penetration.
 The runner freezes a split-second after he crosses the face of the linebacker.
 Bibb’s back foot plants as if he might attempt a cut back when the path in front of him makes that option nearly impossible.

-The best move would have been to dip farther outside his blocks rather than cut against the grain, but in this split-second Bibbs’ eyes, mind, and feet aren’t working in harmony.
+The best move would have been to dip farther outside his blocks rather than cut against the grain, but in this split-second, Bibbs’ eyes, mind, and feet aren’t working in harmony.
 If you freeze the video at 1:43 you’ll see that slight hesitation and that plant of the back foot.

-There is no way McCoy sees Muhammad Wilkerson (No.96) at that moment and decides he’ll make the cut back.
+There is no way McCoy sees Muhammad Wilkerson (No.96) at that moment and decides he’ll make the cutback.
 It’s all happening too fast.
 But after McCoy’s initial cut to avoid the linebacker’s penetration, the runner anticipates the opening of the backside.
 Before he makes the cutback, he knows where to look for Wilkerson.

 There will be times McCoy faces this blitz and gets caught in the backfield, but the difference between McCoy and an average professional runner is how quick he is to anticipate and make a decision.
 Returning to the music analogy, a “measure” is a unit of time and music in the way a yard is a unit of space on the football field.
 Excellent musicians can read music several measures ahead of the notes they are actually playing.